 How did they live?

-Highlighted by the reconstructed Josiah and Frances Ray Young Cabin (circa 1847), it features accompanying reconstructed farm buildings and grounds that greet you with a glimpse of the past.
+Highlighted by the reconstructed Josiah and Frances Ray Young Cabin (circa 1847), our farm features accompanying reconstructed farm buildings and grounds that greet you with a glimpse of the past.
 Here, visitors learn how pioneer families lived as they take an interactive journey through time.
-With activities and hands-on learning opportunities for all ages, a demonstration garden, working team of draft horses, blacksmithing forge, and root cellar allow for an immersive experience on an 1850s subsistence farm.
+Activities and hands-on learning opportunities for all ages allow for an immersive experience on an 1850s subsistence farm.
+Also included at the homestead are a demonstration garden, farm plot, working team of draft horses, blacksmithing forge, spring house, corn crib, tool shed and other seasonal offerings.

 The Earl and Betty Banks Young Center

 This mid-1900's farm house updated with a modern facade and remodeled interior, offers two main areas.
 One side holds a gathering hall for lectures, presentations, meetings, and events.
-The other is comprised of offices for the SMY Foundation, the Center operations, a meeting and research room, and kitchen.
-There are modern amenities throughout for a high-quality academic and research environment, and other educational activities and pursuits.
+The other is comprised of offices for the Strawbridge and Martha Wilson Young Foundation, the Center for Pioneer Life operations, a meeting and research room, and kitchen.
+There are modern amenities throughout.